 3. Southwest England’s Atlantic Highway

-A storied ribbon of asphalt and maritime history, this 135-mile road has become synonymous with the wild beauty that has become the hallmark of southwest England: it’s all about the big views.
+A storied ribbon of asphalt and maritime history, this 275km road has the wild beauty that has become the hallmark of southwest England: it’s all about the big views.

 Sandwiched between barley fields and a succession of bays and beach breaks, the A39 from Bridgewater to Bude is a magical concertina that creases and folds along the Devon and Cornish coast.
 Beyond the roadside hedgerows, the windswept dunes become the territory of shaggy-haired surfers, where foaming waves beat the shoreline.

-Stop off at Exmoor National Park, for hikes across the hilly moors, before driving south from Barnstaple through the salt-tanged seaside towns of Bude (for surfing), Padstow (for seafood), and Newquay (for weekend partying).
-Then it’s onwards to Land’s End, and the place Cornish sailors once thought was the end of the world.
+Stop off at Exmoor National Park for hikes across the hilly moors, before driving south from Barnstaple through the salt-tanged seaside towns of Bude (for surfing), Padstow (for seafood) and Newquay (for weekend partying).
+Then it’s onwards to Land’s End – the place Cornish sailors once thought was the end of the world.

 4. Northern Ireland’s coastal route

 First hit the gas for the Gobbins Cliff Path, an ambitious walkway chiselled out of basalt rock with hammers and rudimentary tools.
 North of Belfast, it carves a path through caves, over bridges and gantries, and down steep drops.
-Following a £7 million investment, the path reopened last year – the first time in more than 65 years.
+Following a £7.5 million investment, the path reopened in 2015 – the first time in more than 65 years (although it was closed again for maintenance in 2016 and is now scheduled to reopen in June 2017).

 As the journey continues, stories, both ancient and modern, will pull you over.
 Detour to Antrim to see the Dark Hedges, a natural phenomena used in Game of Thrones, while making sure to stop at Ballintoy harbour (also another GoT location).